Burbank Septic Cleaning and Repair Service

 Septic holding tanks must be pumped out as they get fuller.

-If you have a garage disposal and send a lot of things down your kitchen sink drain, you might have to get it cleaned every year.
+If you have a garbage disposal and send a lot of things down your kitchen sink drain, you might have to get it cleaned every year.

 In case you have a big tank and your kids have moved out, maybe you do it every several years or so.